-The purpose of the Integration Studies carried out by SaskPower is to identify the interconnection facilities that have to be added to SaskPower's system to accommodate the proposed Generation project along with their cost.
+The purpose of the Integration Studies carried out by SaskPower is to identify the interconnection facilities required to be added to SaskPower's system to accommodate the proposed Generation project, along with the associated cost.
 The Integration Studies also assess whether the proposal by the Generation proponent meets SaskPower's technical requirements for interconnection.
 The Integration Studies carried out by SaskPower do not replace the design studies that must be carried out by the Generation proponent.